Carpal Tunnel Syndrome Treatment

 How Can I Prevent Carpal Tunnel Syndrome?

-Having good hand and wrist posture when working for long hours on a computer can decrease the risk of developing carpal tunnel syndrome.
 If performing repetitive work for long periods, taking a short break every hour to stretch and loosen the hand and wrist is recommended.
-Good control of diabetes and other conditions that predispose to nerve damage or compression is essential.
+Proper management of diabetes and other conditions that increase the risk of nerve compression is also crucial in preventing the need for hand numbness treatment.